metrics-js/process/README.md

 ### Process start time

-The process start time collector emit a metric for when the node.js process started.
+The Process start time collector emit a metric for when the node.js process started.

  * **metric name:** process_start_time_seconds
  * **collected when:** Only once